| | | | | |

 Here’s a visual overview of the ingredients required to make these gluten-free molasses cookies.

-Labeled ingredients on a marble board.
+Labeled ingredients for gluten-free molasses cookies recipe on a marble board.

 Ingredient Notes/Substitutions: